viktor-ferenczi/godot-voxel/README.md

   * Lights to make use of SDFGI
   * Occluders to reduce overdraw
   * Colliders to enable physics
+* Add a one bit per voxel texture to speed up skipping empty voxels.
 * Add more examples (PRs are very welcome, I'm not an artist)

 ### Screenshots